morganabbitt/NFL-Analytics/README.md

 # NFL Advanced Analytics on 4th down

-The game of Football is ever changing and is constantly adapting to new technology and advances in science.
-But is every aspect of the game advancing?
-Inspired by Brian Burke's reasearch article "4th Down Study" written in 2014, I have chosen to reintroduce his findings about 4th down decision making and advanced football analytics.
-Using the combination of Exploratory Data Analysis and Machine Learning, I aim to change the stigma around "risky" decision making specifically on 4th downs.

-We are constantly in awe of the changes made to the medical technology side of the game, why does this science have to be any different?
+Time and time again we hear about coaches punting or kicking a field goal on 4th down just to hear later that they should have gone for it.
+So when should they really go for it?
+Using the combination of Exploratory Data Analysis and Machine Learning, I aim to build a model that takes into account the field position, the drive, the quarter, and anything else you can think of to predict whether or not a team is going to Punt, Kick a Field Goal, or Go for it on 4th down.

 ### Table of Contents